-Eight years later, voters throughout Shelby County did the same, changing the structure of county government.
+Eight years later, Shelby County voters did the same, reinventing county government’s structure.

 In both cases, voters eliminated the commission form of government in favor of a strong mayor form of government.

 Before the change, in Memphis, there was the Mayor and Board of Commissioners.
 The mayor came from the five commissioners who managed the administration and operations of city government, but he had only marginally more power – largely through the bully pulpit – than his colleagues.

 There was no City Council because the commissioners served both as the executive and legislative branches, and because they were elected in a citywide vote, there had never been African American members.

 The momentum for a different form of government had been percolating for 25 years, and although some important reformers favored a Council-city manager structure, they were willing to support the mayor-Council structure to ensure change.

 Change In The Air